Shkval Battalion

 The Specialized Rifle Battalion "Shkval", or simply the Shkval Battalion is a Ukrainian military unit made up of former convicts.
 It was formed after the Verkhovna Rada passed Registered draft law No. 11079 which allowed for the mobilization of convicts into the Ukrainian Army.

 History

 Formation

 Members of the battalion are offered wages ranging from $500 to $4,000 per month, depending on time spent on the front line.
-However, they are required serve in the military until the end of the war.
+However, they are required to serve in the military until the end of the war.
 Members of the battalion were then trained by other Ukrainian units.
 In September 2024, the 59th Brigade's Shkval battalion told reporters that they are making legal requests in order to allow more murderers of various degrees to join their ranks.

 Treatment and use

 Protection for Prisoners of Ukraine leader Oleg Tsvily said that his organization "supports the idea behind the law but the text that was passed is discriminatory".
 He also raised concerns about convicts being abused by their commanders and used as cannon fodder.
 Some convicts said that they had only had 20 days of training before being sent to the frontline.